Cito/omnivore-export/README.md

 If you imported the wrong files and want to start from scratch, you can use the function "Config" - "Reset area" - "Remove all entries" in Wallabag.

+Note that the script currently does not convert highlights, just the links and the content.